 Mother Lida Babalaryan says her son was more motivated to go to school after the renovation.

-On Tuesday 17 July, Armenia is presenting its first Voluntary National Review, describing the country’s progress on the SDGs at the High-level Political Forum in New York.
-Strengthening energy efficiency, introducing renewable energy technologies, enhancing the renewable energy capacity and promoting solar energy have been underlined as high priorities for the Government, as well as investing in education and awareness-raising of sustainable energy practices.
+In 2018, Armenia presented its first Voluntary National Review, describing the country’s progress on the SDGs at the High-level Political Forum in New York.
+Strengthening energy efficiency, introducing renewable energy technologies, enhancing the renewable energy capacity and promoting solar energy were underlined as high priorities for the Government, as well as investing in education and awareness-raising of sustainable energy practices.

 Armenian kindergartens can light the way towards 2030.
 Children across the country learn about sustainability through stories and games in initiatives to foster more eco-conscious generations.
 In Yerevan, Lida Babalaryan describes her son Mika’s study motivation in the renovated Kindergarten N 160.
 “When my son came here for an open class recently, he liked the new rooms so much that he did not want to leave.
 I am delighted with all the conditions that create a good environment for children’s development,” Lida says.
 Kindergarten N 160 stands ready to educate generations in a brighter, warmer — or cooler — environment.

-Armenia will present its first Voluntary National Review on the country’s progress of the SDGs at the High-level Political Forum (HLPF) in New York, an annual UN-led meeting that brings together ministers, business leaders and civil society.
-Between 9 and 18 July, 47 countries will tell the world how they are implementing the Goals — including their best practices and current challenges to move the SDGs from paper to practice.
+Armenia presented its first Voluntary National Review on the country’s progress of the SDGs at the High-level Political Forum (HLPF) in 2018 New York, an annual UN-led meeting that brings together ministers, business leaders and civil society.
+47 countries told the world how they are implementing the Goals — including their best practices and current challenges to move the SDGs from paper to practice.